 Results will be finalised within 14 days after the closing date for entries of the award period.
 The winner will be the station who works the most wanted and top 5 most wanted DXCC entities based on their ranking in Clublog's "Most Wanted" list published below at the beginning of the award period.
 There will also be awards for 2nd and 3rd place.
 Results will be published below soon after and winners will be notified by email.

-In the event of a tie in the "Most Wanted" category, the winner will be the first station to work the most wanted DXCC entity chronologically.
-In the rare event of 2 winning entries with the same DXCC entity specifying the same QSO time and date, the result will be determined a dead heat.
+In the rare event of a tie in the "Most Wanted" category, the result will be determined a dead heat.

 In the event of a tie in the "Top 5" category, the winner will be the first station to work the highest ranking DXCC entity chronologically.
 In the event of 2 winning entries with the same highest ranking DXCC entity specifying the same QSO time and date, the winner will be the first station to work the second highest ranking DXCC entity chronologically, and so on up to the fifth highest ranking entity.
 In the rare event of 2 winning entries with the same top 5 entities specifying the same QSO time and date for all 5 entities, the result will be determined a dead heat.